florian-h05/website/blog/2025-12-21-openhab-5-1-release.md

 ## Blockly Enhancements

-Blockly has also received a major upgrade, including several plugins updates, which fixes a number of issues with our new Vue 3 Main UI.
+Blockly has also received a major upgrade, including several plugin updates, which fixes a number of issues with our new Vue 3 Main UI.
-Additionally, a new logic block allows to link multiple AND or OR statements comfortably without the clutter of deep nesting.
+Additionally, a new logic block allows linking multiple _AND_ or _OR_ statements comfortably without the clutter of deep nesting.

 ## Basic UI Enhancements